 Moreover, thermal, fluid and mechanical constraints have been considered in the design in order to adapt the local geometry to the physical phenomenon.

-The project is developed by the consortium Temisth & AddUp – Sogeclair (becoming Printsky*)
+The project is developed by the consortium Temisth, AddUp and Sogeclair.

-Temisth is a company specialized in the development of customized thermal solution using additive manufacturing.
+Temisth is an independant company specialized in the development and the manufacturing of customized thermal solution using advanced manufacturing (Additive in metal or polymers, FSW, rapid casting etc.).
 By its expertise and skill on thermal issues, Temisth support companies from several domains to develop an innovative project from the idea up to the proof of concept.
+In 2022, Temisth is involved in the PRACCIIS project supported by TEAM Henri-Fabre and become a thermal component supplier (compact heat exchanger, heat sink, cold plate, tooling).
+The objective is to answer new demands on thermal managment of innovative applications such electrification or hydrogen uses etc.

 The objectives are to cool a liquid as oil entering the heat exchanger at 110°C with ambient air at -50°C. The mass flow rate of oil is fixed.
 Air mass flow rate is given by the dynamic pressure of the air flow arriving in the area of the HX and the pressure drop characteristics of the device.
 The objective is to remove 2200W of the oil circulation (32g/s ~2,4 L/min) on one modulus of the HX by ensuring enough air flow through the HX.